risingwavelabs/risingwave-docs-legacy/cloud/develop-overview.md

 ### Select docs version

-Select the corresponding docs version when using the RisingWave Database user docs.
+Select the version of the corresponding docs when using the RisingWave Database user docs.

 <img
   src={require('./images/select-docs-version.gif').default}